On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Capacity Region and Outage Probability

 \subsection{Outage Event Identification}

 Aircraft $k$ transmits at rate $r_k$ and the system's guaranteed rate is $r_G$.
 We consider two cases for $\forall k \in \{1,2,...,K\}$: the first is the \textit{equal-rate system}, where $r_k = r_G$, and the second is the \textit{variable-rate system}, where $r_k \geq r_G$.
 To determine which aircraft can reliably transmit, i.e., which aircraft are not in outage, we need to examine the capacity region.
 For example, when $K=2$, the rate point is denoted as $(r_1, r_2)$.
 In an equal-rate system, the rate point $(r_1, r_2)=(r_G, r_G)$ is on the equal-rate line shown in Fig.~\ref{fig:capacity}.
 On this line, the solid portion represents the regions within the capacity region, while the dashed portions indicate areas outside the capacity region.
 By examining the position of any given rate point on the rate region, we can determine which aircraft's transmitted signals can be successfully decoded.
 Additionally, the color of the region indicates the decoding technique required, such as \ac{isu} decoders, \ac{sic} decoders, or joint group decoders.
-In particular: \begin{itemize} \item In the green area, both signals can be decoded separately using \ac{isu} decoders by treating the interference as noise. \item Inside the pink areas, both signals can be decoded using a \ac{sic} scheme \cite{Cover2006}.
+In particular: \begin{itemize} \item In the green area, both signals can be decoded separately using \ac{isu} decoders by treating the interference {from the other user (aircraft)} as noise. \item Inside the pink areas, both signals can be decoded using a \ac{sic} scheme \cite{Cover2006}.
 It is important to select the correct decoding order to ensure that both transmitted signals are successfully decoded.
 For example, if $R_2^{1}<r_2\leq B$ and $r_1\leq R_1^{2}$, then we must first decode aircraft $1$ and then aircraft $2$. \item Within the orange area, joint group decoding becomes necessary, where the transmitted signals are decoded together as a group.
 This process is more complex to implement in practice. \item In the blue areas, the rate vector is not in the capacity region.
 However, one of the transmitted signals can still be decoded by treating the other signal as noise.
 The specific blue area where the rate point is located determines which aircraft will be in outage.
-For example, if $B<r_2$ and $r_1\leq R_1^{2}$ then aircraft $2$ will be in outage but aircraft $1$ will not. \item Inside the gray area, both aircraft will be in outage. \end{itemize} As a result, if the rate point is outside the capacity region, it does not necessarily mean that all transmitting aircraft are in outage.
+For example, if $B<r_2$ and $r_1\leq R_1^{2}$ then aircraft $2$ will be in outage but aircraft $1$ will not. \item Inside the gray area, both aircraft will be in outage. \end{itemize} \rewthree{As a result, if the rate point is outside the capacity region, this means that at least one aircraft is definitely in outage.
+However, this does not imply that all transmitting aircraft are in outage; some aircraft may still be successfully decoded.}